Crime Statistics Portal

 This new suite of KPIs reflect the recommendations of a review by the Office of the Auditor-General, it aligns with national police performance indicators and also the ‘balanced scorecard’ concept, that considers performance against customer, internal process, organisational readiness and financial perspectives.

-In summary, these KPIs measure how well WA Police does the key activities that make a very significant contribution towards achieving ‘community safety and security’.
-The reader should note that the KPIs include the rate of offences against the person and property which acknowledges that WA Police has an intense focus on responding to, and reducing, crime.
+In summary, these KPIs measure how well the WA Police Force does the key activities that make a very significant contribution towards achieving ‘community safety and security’.
+The reader should note that the KPIs include the rate of offences against the person and property which acknowledges that the WA Police Force has an intense focus on responding to, and reducing, crime.
 That is what the Western Australian community expects.